aws/aws-cdk/docs/src/examples.rst

               memoryMiB: '2048'  // Default is 512
             });

-            // The task definition must have at least one container.
+            // The task definition for the container. taskDefinition.addContainer('MyContainer', {
-            // Otherwise you cannot synthesize or deploy your app. taskDefinition.addContainer('MyContainer', {
-              image: ecs.ContainerImage.fromDockerHub('MyDockerImage')    // Required
+              image: ecs.ContainerImage.fromDockerHub('amazon/amazon-ecs-sample')    // Required
             });

-            const securityGroup = new ec2.SecurityGroup(this, 'MySecurityGroup', {
-              vpc: vpc
-            });

             new ecs.FargateService(this, 'MyFargateService', {
               taskDefinition: taskDefinition,  // Required
               cluster: cluster,  // Required
               desiredCount: 6,  // Default is 1
-              securityGroup: securityGroup,  // Required
-              platformVersion: ecs.FargatePlatformVersion.Latest  // Default
             });

         Save it and make sure it builds and creates a stack.